spiritual

 Perhaps the easiest of physical, mental, and emotional pain to alleviate is physical, as there are drugs to make the person comfortable.

-Emotional and mental pain can be alleviated by drugs, also, here in the year 2000, but altering a person's emotional-mental intent to die is not removed just by administering drugs.
+Emotional and mental pain can be alleviated by drugs, also, but altering a person's emotional-mental intent to die is not removed just by administering drugs.

 The emotional-mental intent to end one's life is contrary to the purpose of living on earth; growth in consciousness.
 By hastening another's death we deprive them of further time for spiritual growth.